Magnus was a documentary director and series producer before founding Firefly, later re-named Dragonfly, with Nick Curwin in 2004.

 Since setting up The Garden, Magnus' Executive Producer credits have included Perfume (BBC4), 24 Hours in A&E (C4), which won the RTS Award for Best Documentary Series, Seven Dwarves (C4), Inside Claridge’s (BBC2) and BAFTA-nominated Keeping Britain Alive: One Day in the NHS (BBC2).
 Since April 2013, The Garden has been owned by ITV Studios.

 Nicola joined The Garden in January 2012 as Head of Production to oversee all production and development output from budgeting stage through to delivery and beyond.
-She was promoted to the role of Director of Production in March 2017 and works closely with the core management team to support the smooth running of the company and sits on the Board of Directors.
+She was promoted to the role of Managing Director in March 2018 and works closely with the core management team to support the smooth running of the company.

 She came to the company from David Thompson’s Origin Pictures where, as Production Executive, she managed the business affairs of the company and all their projects, both in development and production for four years.
 Prior to that she worked with Thompson at BBC Films.